-The SOCSIS (Spin Orbit Coupling and Topology in Low Dimensions) workshop in Spetses, Greece, as well as the Sol-Skymag conference in San Sebastian, Spain, are a very good start for this skyrmionic summer.
+The Pint of Science festival in Leeds, UK, the SOCSIS (Spin Orbit Coupling and Topology in Low Dimensions) workshop in Spetses, Greece, as well as the Sol-Skymag conference in San Sebastian, Spain, are a very good start for this skyrmionic summer.

 More information on the presentations made during these events can be found on our twitter account.

 (V. Cros presenting results in Spetses) (View from the Sol-Skymag venue in San Sebastian)

 - Hits: 241

 Within the EU project MagicSky the spintronics theory group at the Institute of Theoretical Physics and Astrophysics at the Christian-Albrechts-Universität of Kiel is opening two PhD positions in the field of magnetic skyrmions at interfaces and surfaces.

 One of the PhD candidates will focus on the exploration of complex magnetic structures at surfaces and interfaces based on first-principles electronic structure theory.
 She/he is expected to perform first-principles calculations using density functional theory as implemented in the FLEUR code to explore magnetic interactions at transition-metal interfaces.

 The second PhD candidate will develop and apply parallel tempering Monte-Carlo and spin dynamics simulations to study the phase diagram, stability and interaction of magnetic skyrmions at interfaces and in multilayers.
 The parameters are obtained from the DFT calculations by mapping total energy calculations to an effective spin Hamiltonian.

 For more information, please have a look at the job offer.

 - Hits: 476